TV advertising is being impacted by video-on-demand and streaming services.

 The impact of video on demand on TV advertising will be gradual

 The new streaming platforms’ hit programming is causing viewers to hit off from traditional TV massively, but the pace is not that fast.
-More likely, if the new players move in the same path as that of Netflix, we will likely see a massive viewing shift from traditional TV.
+If the new players move on the same path as Netflix, we will likely see a massive viewing shift from traditional TV.

 On the other hand, other factors increase customer inclination towards traditional TV.
-One of them is that some of the top-tier sports, like the NBA and NFL, choose to remain on traditional TV, forcing most customers to stick on to their existing services in some of the other forms.
+One of them is that some top-tier sports, like the NBA and NFL, choose to remain on traditional TV, forcing most customers to stick to their existing services in some of the other forms.

-When the same customer access to traditional service is maintained in the same way, there exist substantial opportunities for TV networks to create and distribute programs that are in demand.
-This implies that new services will be complementary to the industry, and the change will continue to be incremental.
+When the same customer access to traditional service is maintained similarly, substantial opportunities exist for TV networks to create and distribute programs that are in demand.
+This implies that new services will complement the industry, and the change will continue to be incremental.
 TV advertisers will also gain as customers start embracing new streaming services.

 Considering the on-demand nature of new video streaming services and the quality offered, viewers will be more highly engaged when watching ads through this medium than in traditional TVs.
 The advertising space will also be less cluttered and have more opportunities for advertisers to break through.
 Targeting opportunities will also be superior to traditional TV and universally available.